2U1/qa-tool/README.md

 You can upload the data by using the upload feature in the navigation bar.

+### Export Data

+You can download the data by using the export feature in the navigation bar.
+The downloaded data will be saved in `/data/{datasetname}/exported`.

 ### Database

 To see the datas in the MongoDB can be seen using mongodb compass (Because express isn't running).
 The server url would be